ardeept/sweeper/README.md

-# mysql-janitor
+# Sweeper
-A set of Mysql cleanup tools for archiving and purging
+A set of Mysql cleanup tools for archiving and purging old data

 Features
 -------
-1. Archiving old data
+1. Archive
-2. Purging old data
+2. Purge

 Process
 -------